TheSilvered/nest/docs/tutorials/using-generate_docs.md

 With this tool you can also have links inside your documentation.
 Any text inside back ticks `` ` `` is checked to create a link.
-If it matches a name that is documented a link to that is generated, this ignores trailing spaces, asterisks and closing parentheses, so `Nst_Obj` and `Nst_Obj *` will both link to the same declaration.
+If it matches a name that is documented a link to that is generated, this ignores trailing spaces, asterisks and parentheses, so `Nst_Obj` and `Nst_Obj *` will both link to the same declaration.
 You can also add custom links to the text by creating a single-line doc comment that does not actually document anything but creates a custom link.
 This is the syntax for it:

 ```c